 You can use them in smoothies, salads or desserts, pomegranate jelly, or pomegranate martinis.

-While traveling in Turkey, I was amazed to watch how they juice pomegranates in the streets in seconds, using a pomegranate press.
-It is a more popular juice than orange juice; no wonder it is delicious and has tons of health benefits.
+While traveling in Turkey, I was amazed to watch how they used a pomegranate press to juice pomegranates in seconds on the streets.
+Pomegranate juice is more popular than orange juice; no wonder it is delicious and has tons of health benefits.

 They are commonly used on top of the famous Middle East Eggplant Dip, Babaganoush, and the pomegranate molasses are also used in famous dishes like the Roasted Peppers Muhammara Dip, and the Lebanese salad, Fatoush.